-Percentage advantage in terms of energy savings for the best block in the context of WZ factorization using strip-mining, across platforms and compilers ever, for most clock settings, a block size of 512 proves to be the most efficient in terms of performance and energy consumption, regardless of the compiler used (first row in Table 3).
+The results of tests conducted on the Intel Xeon Gold platform in the context of WZ factorization with strip-mining indicate that the optimal block size depends on the clock frequency.
+However, for most clock settings, a block size of 512 proves to be the most efficient in terms of performance and energy consumption, regardless of the compiler used (first row in Table 3).
 The advantage of the 512 block over other blocks does not exceed 10%.
 In situations where this advantage is zero (Table 3), it indicates that for some frequency settings, there is no noticeable advantage, and there may even be a slight decrease.
 Nevertheless, for most frequency settings, the 512 block demonstrates an advantage.
 Therefore, further comparisons of compiler efficiency on this platform will be limited to the analysis of results for the 512 block.